clabnet/example_pypi_package/README.md

 If you add more files to the root directory (**example_pypi_package/**), you'll need to add your file to `check-manifest --ignore` list in **tox.ini**.

-<details><summary><strong>Thanks to GitHub Actions' automated process, you don't need to generate distribution files locally.
-But if you insist, click to read the "Generate distribution files" section</strong></summary>
+<strong>Thanks to GitHub Actions' automated process, you don't need to generate distribution files locally</strong>

 ## Generate distribution files